Comet Shoemaker–Levy 9: Longer-term effects

 The visible scars from the impacts could be seen on Jupiter for many months.
 They were extremely prominent, and observers described them as more easily visible than the Great Red Spot.
 A search of historical observations revealed that the spots were probably the most prominent transient features ever seen on the planet, and that although the Great Red Spot is notable for its striking color, no spots of the size and darkness of those caused by the SL9 impacts had ever been recorded before, or since.

-Spectroscopic observers found that ammonia and carbon disulfide persisted in the atmosphere for at least fourteen months after the collisions, with a considerable amount of ammonia being present in the stratosphere as opposed to its normal location in the troposphere.
+The impact produced many new species in the stratosphere of Jupiter.
+Long-lasting species are H2O, CO, CS and HCN.
+H2O emission was monitored between 2002 and 2019 with the Odin Space Telescope and showed a linear decline.
+Spectroscopic observers found that ammonia and carbon disulfide (CS2) persisted in the atmosphere for at least fourteen months after the collisions, with a considerable amount of ammonia being present in the stratosphere as opposed to its normal location in the troposphere.
+CS was detected 19 years after the impact with the Atacama Submillimeter Telescope Experiment in the atmosphere of Jupiter.
+The CS total mass showed a 90% decrease.